 The next line we waited in was unquestionably the longest.
 So shocked at how long it was, I went to the front of the line and asked the people standing there what it could possibly be for.
 At the exact same time, a 20-something boy in a “Hillary for President” shirt said “Chelsea” and a similarly-aged girl in a “Hillary for Prison” shirt said “Tomi.”
 Amazed, I walked back a significant distance to join my friend in line for what had just proven to be the most anticipated event of the day, “Chelsea Handler in Conversation with Tomi Lahren.”

 At the beginning of the “Conversation” between the two, Handler stressed that she was treating the event as she would treat having a guest on her show.
-Rather than a debate, it was to be an opportunity for the two to get to know each other while both a live audience of over 2,000 (not including those streaming online) watched.
+Rather than a debate, it was to be an opportunity for the two to get to know each other while both a live audience of over 2,000 and an internet audience watched.
 She announced she would start with questions that wouldn’t highlight the political dissimilarities of the two.
-However, after asking about Lahren’s upbringing, the stark differences between the only child born of two Christian ranchers in rural South Dakota and the youngest of six born to a Jewish-American father and an immigrant mother in New Jersey were highlighted much earlier than Handler probably anticipated.
+After asking about Lahren’s upbringing, the stark differences between the only child born of two Christian ranchers in rural South Dakota and the youngest of six born to a Jewish-American father and an immigrant mother in New Jersey were highlighted much earlier than Handler probably anticipated.

 The conversation about upbringings quickly turned to individual and American values.
 Then somehow, less than ten minutes into the debate that wasn’t supposed to be a debate, a raging argument over health care ensued.
 Handler predictably backed Obamacare while Lahren predictably lamented the loss of the so-called “skinny repeal” some two nights before.

 Yes, I have had my fair share of heated discussions about this candidate or that piece of legislation that get personal.
-But, I have had much more that end amicably, sometimes with opinions on one or both sides altering.
+But, I have had just as many that end amicably, sometimes with opinions on one or both sides altering.
 This healthy debate I have become accustomed to encountering is something I am very thankful for and very proud to be a part of.

 Back at Politicon, sitting next to one of my closest friends who is someone more than willing to debate me whenever we disagree (which is often), I almost couldn’t believe that perfect strangers sitting yards away were screaming at each other with such malice.
 It reminded me of a year and a half ago, when I found myself covering a Trump rally during the South Carolina primary.
 I had gotten a ride with Shaker Samman, a now-graduated DPR contributor.
-The two of us differed on many if not most political issues, and debated various finer points of the candidates’ platforms the whole ride.
-Later, we stood together and watched as people we had never met hissed and booed at us simply for being members of the press.
+The two of us differed on many if not most political issues, and debated various finer points of the candidates’ platforms the whole ride to the rally.
+Later, we stood next to each other and watched as people we had never met hissed and booed at us simply for being members of the press.

 After spending a solid few minutes spent reminiscing about the primary and looking around at those surrounding me in the crowd, I turned my attention back to the Politicon participants.
 To both of their credit, while they rarely could agree they were extremely good at changing the subject.
 The only exception to this was a discussion of President Trump’s recent announcement that the government would no longer allow “transgender individuals to serve in any capacity in the U.S. military”.
 The heated discussion that neither woman seemed to want to end led to perhaps the largest blunders of the night for both.
 Lahren, after toeing GOP party line and vehemently declaring her opinions stem from a solely fiscal point of view, then claimed, “The battlefield isn’t a place for a social experiment.”